 We will consider our duties under the Equality Act 2010 and anticipate the needs and reasonable adjustments of customers who may need to access the complaints process.
-We will ensure that materials are provided in easy-to-read formats and provide customers access to appropriate support.
+We will ensure that materials are provided in easy-to-read formats and provide customers with access to appropriate support.

-Como marv radalo may be diceediaged nom complaining because. they have poor communication skills they have poor literacy skills they have a disability/vulnerability which makes it harder for them to communicate English is not their first language.
-10.2 Where an individual has particular communication difficulties it is the responsibility of the Association to ensure that all their customers have equal access to the complaints process.
-For instance, it may be appropriate to take details by personal interview or by a home visit.
-If necessary, other forms of communication may also be considered, including: translation of communications into another language translation of communications into braille use of Language Line interpretation service communicating with the customer's advocate, where permission has been granted.
+10.1 Some individuals may be discouraged from complaining because: they have poor communication skills they have poor literacy skills they have a disability/vulnerability which makes it harder for the communicate English is not their first language. m to 10.2 Where an individual has particular communication difficulties it is the response the Association to ensure that all their customers have equal access to the process.
+For instance, it may be appropriate to take details by personal into a home visit.
+If necessary, other forms of communication may also be consincluding: complaints erview or by translation of communications into another language translation of communications into braille use of Language Line interpretation service communicating with the customer's advocate, where permission granted. n has been